St. Edward Fr. Louis F Knight

 Who are the Knights?

-Our charitable activities encompass an almost infinite variety of local, national and international projects.
-From international charitable partnerships with Special Olympics, the Global Wheelchair Mission and Habitat for Humanity to our own Food for Families and Coats for Kids projects and other local charities, the opportunity to work together with fellow Knights and their families is virtually endless.
+Our charitable activities encompass various local, national, and international projects.
+From international charitable partnerships with Special Olympics, the Global Wheelchair Mission, and Habitat for Humanity to our Food for Families and Coats for Kids projects and other local charities, the opportunity to work with fellow Knights and their families is virtually endless.

 "We are answering Pope Francis’ call to go to the peripheries,” Supreme Knight Carl Anderson said.
-“We can reach half way around the globe to help those in need and we can reach to our neighbor next door.
+“We can reach halfway around the globe to help those in need, and we can reach our neighbor next door.
 And we do that every day.
 That makes us witnesses to the faith."

 If you’d like to be a part of an international organization of more than 1.9 million Catholic men whose principal work involves helping others in need, we'd like to meet you and invite you to join us.